lisenkovkv/neuroscience/README.md

 [The NeuroGeneration](https://www.amazon.com/NeuroGeneration-Brain-Enhancement-Revolutionizing-Think-ebook-dp-B07QMDKVJJ/dp/B07QMDKVJJ/ref=mt_kindle).
 In The NeuroGeneration, award-winning inventor Tan Le explores exciting advancements in brain science and neurotechnology that are revolutionizing the way we think, work, and heal.

+[BEYOND BOUNDARIES](https://www.amazon.com/Beyond-Boundaries-Neuroscience-Connecting-Machines/dp/1250002613).In this stunning and inspiring work, Duke University neuroscientist Miguel Nicolelis shares his revolutionary insights into how the brain creates thought and the human sense of self―and how this might be augmented by machines, so that the entire universe will be within our reach.

 ## Tech

 [Brain-Computer Interfacing: An Introduction](https://www.amazon.com/Brain-Computer-Interfacing-Introduction-Rajesh-Rao/dp/0521769418).
 Textbook for upper- level undergraduate and first year graduate courses in neural engineering or brain- computer interfacing for students from a wide range of disciplines.